olliemath/Python-TinyEvolver/README.md

 - `individual.valid` is True only if `individual.fitness` is present.

 Methods:
-- Individuals have many of the methods of lists: you can get/set their genes with indices or slices, iterate over them, put them into `len`, copy them, and put them into any other Python function requiring only these.
+- Individuals have many of the methods of lists: you can get/set their genes with indices or slices, iterate over them, put them into `len`, copy them, and put them into any other Python function requiring only these (e.g. random.sample(individual) will return a random sample of the genes).

 ### Population
 Create an instance with `Population(prototype, gene_bounds, fitness_func)`, where